 - You are doing because you think you “should” or because you think you’re “supposed to”.

-All of the above experiences cause your brain to engrain NEGATIVE neuro-associations alongside any habit, making future follow-throughs harder and more painful to continue.
-This sabotages your productivity.
+All of the above experiences cause your brain to engrain negative neuro-associations alongside any habit.
+This makes future follow-throughs harder and more painful to continue.
+It also sabotages your productivity.

 Creating an experience that your mind, brain, and body enjoy relaxes the nervous system.
 This induces pleasure, connection, emotional safety, and feelings of love – all of which will ‘fire and wire’ a POSITIVE neuro-association alongside the activity.